MichielNoback/java_gitbook/04_oop/enums.md

 given its original value.
 Exactly the same as the molecular weights, but the value is another nucleotide.

 Still this is not the whole story.
-The piece de resistance has yet to come.
+The _piece de resistance_ has yet to come.
 As you may know, there is another nucleotide that does not occur in DNA but solely in RNA: U (Uracil).
 DNA has A, C, G and T while RNA has A, C, G, and U. Thus, U replaces T in RNA.
 I want to add that one to my Nucleotide enum, and also provide a method that will tell me whether a nucleotide only occurs in RNA.
 I could simply provide a map for that, but this is not as efficient (or cool) as another solution.
 In fact, ONLY the U is exclusive for RNA.
 Therefore, I could provide some default functionality and override that behavior for Uracil.
-I guess an example maybe helps:

 ```java